7.5 Magnitude Earthquake Strikes Near Ecuador's Border With Peru

 A powerful earthquake struck eastern Ecuador early Friday, sending tremors for miles through a sparsely populated area and into neighboring Peru and Colombia.
 The quake hit at an intermediate depth of around 82 miles, the U.S. Geological Survey said.

+"The preliminary reports of the first earthquakes near Macas do not indicate major damages," Ecuador's President Lenin Moreno said via Twitter.
+He added that the effects were felt in a large swath of the country, and that regional emergency centers had been activated in case they're needed.

 The earthquake struck at 5:17 a.m. local time.
-Its epicenter was 71 miles east-southeast of Palora, far inland and distant from the country's main highways that run along its mountain ranges.
+Its epicenter was 71 miles east-southeast of Palora, far inland and distant from Ecuador's main highways that run along its mountain ranges.

 For a wide area ranging some 50-100 miles from the quake's center, the quake was felt at a magnitude of at least 5.5, according to the USGS.